-2.4.
+2.3.
 Fish Passage Efficiency (FPE).
 FPE research will be conducted at all three structures (First Powerhouse, Second Powerhouse, and Spillway) to evaluate FPE for the spring and summer passage seasons.
 Primary evaluation techniques will be hydroacoustics and radio telemeter.
-No specific project operations or unit priorities are needed for this study.
+No specific project operations or unit priorities are needed for this study, they will follow the spill test for the adult program (see table SPO-BON1).
 However, unit outages will be required for the installation and removal of monitoring equipment.
 Further, unit outages likely will be needed to fix broken or non-functional equipment within the evaluation timeframe (April through July).

-- 2.5.
+- 2.4.
 Movement, Distribution, and Passage Behavior of Radio-Tagged Juvenile Salmonids at Bonneville Dam Associated with the Surface Bypass Program.
 Access to the project Boat Restricted Zone (BRZ) will be required for conducting this study.
-Besides this, no specific operational requirements are expected. - 2.6.
+Besides this, no specific operational requirements are expected. - 2.5.
 Flat Plate PIT Tag Detection of Juvenile Salmonids at the First Powerhouse Smolt Monitoring DSM.
 The installation and testing of this equipment is not expected to require any special project operations.
 However, since this program is in the developmental phase, and water control within the DSM is questionable, possible problems with the operation may arise.
 In the case of needed repairs to the system, one or two occasions of one or two-hour reversal of flow through this system may be required to adjust the equipment.
-No serious effects to fish passage are expected. - 2.7.
+No serious effects to fish passage are expected. - 2.6.
 Yearling Chinook Delayed Mortality Evaluation.
 A pilot study to assess the effects of juvenile fish transportation and passage through bypass systems will be conducted at the Second Powerhouse Smolt Monitoring Facility.
 Yearling chinook will be captured at the facility and placed into holding tanks supplied with artificial seawater.
 Fish will be held in these tanks from 4-6 months.
 This study will require no special project operations.
-It will run from approximately April through December. - 2.8.
+It will run from approximately April through December. - 2.7.
 Project Survival Evaluation.
-Project survival for juvenile fish, and route specific survival will be evaluated in 2001 at Bonneville lock and Dam.
+Project survival for juvenile fish, and route specific survival will be evaluated in 2002 at Bonneville lock and Dam.
 Primary technology will be radio telemetry, with both powerhouses and the spillway monitored.
-Route-specific survival will be evaluated for: (1) the new juvenile bypass system (collection channel downstream through the outfall), (2) spillway, (3) existing juvenile bypass system (JBS) at B1 (collection channel downstream through the outfall), and (4) through one Minimum Gap Runner (MGR) turbine units at B1 (priority will be main unit 6).
+Route-specific survival will be evaluated for: (1) spillway, (2) existing juvenile bypass system (JBS) at B1 (collection channel downstream through the outfall), and (3) through one Minimum Gap Runner (MGR) turbine units at B1 (priority will be main unit 6).
 Research at B1 JBS and MU 6 MGR will likely be spring passage season only.